South Pacific (1958 film): Home media

+Reception

 Box office

 South Pacific earned $7 million in theatrical rentals in the U.S. and Canada from its roadshow release.
 It reached number one at the US box office in its eighth week of release and spent three weeks at number one.
 It was off number one for one week before returning for another three weeks.
 It spent another two weeks at number one in August 1958, for a total of eight weeks.
 It was withdrawn from general release at the end of 1960 with rentals of $16.3 million, earning a place among the 50 most popular movies of all time at the domestic box office when adjusted for inflation and the size of the population in its era.
 In its 1964 reissue, the film earned another $1.2 million in rentals, taking its total to $17.5 million.
 The film was a big hit in the United Kingdom and played continuously at the Dominion Theatre in London for nearly four and a half years, grossing $3.9 million at the theatre.
 After four years of release in the UK (and before its general release), it had grossed $9.4 million, surpassing Gone With the Wind as the highest-grossing film in the United Kingdom.
 It performed badly in other European countries such as France, Germany and Italy.

 South Pacific was the highest-grossing Rodgers and Hammerstein musical film until The Sound of Music was released seven years later.